gutmox/vertx-openapi/README.md

-# vertx-structured-boost
+# vertx-openapi

-vertx simple boost with some structure
+vertx simple boost integrated with an openapi yaml definition

 ## Building and running using Bazel